-Alaska governor plans trade trip to China
+Alaska governor details plans for trade trip to China

-JUNEAU, Alaska (AP) — Alaska Gov. Bill Walker has announced a spring trade mission to China that aims to build off existing relationships between the state and the Asian country.
+JUNEAU, Alaska (AP) — Alaska Gov. Bill Walker on Monday announced details of a spring trade mission to China that aims to build off existing relationships between the state and the Asian country.

-The trip, which Walker mentioned in his State of the State speech, is set for May.
+The announcement comes amid mounting trade tensions between the U.S. and China.
+The trip, which Walker first mentioned in his State of the State speech in January, is set for May.

-Walker’s office says the governor, his international trade director and Alaska’s commerce commissioner will travel with business representatives chosen to participate in the trade mission.
+China has been a top export market for Alaska goods, and the state has been working to strengthen ties with the country as it pursues potential partnerships for a natural gas line project.
+Walker, an independent, played host to China’s president in Anchorage last April.

-Itinerary details were limited, though Walker’s office said the trip will include opportunities to meet with industry and government officials.
+In November, Walker and Keith Meyer, president of the state-sponsored Alaska Gasline Development Corp., signed an agreement with leaders of China Investment Corp., the Bank of China and Sinopec, a major oil and gas company.

 Most Read Business Stories